ElucidataInc/polly-docs/docs/Apps/Lipidomics Data/Lipidomics Visualization Dashboard.md

 **Concentration File**

 The concentration file is the data output from Lipidizer.
 The file should be in .xlsx format and must contain Lipids/ Fatty Acid concentrations sheet.
-The current version supports the .xlsx format only which comes out of SCIEX Lipidyzer<sup>TM</sup> Platform as shown in Figure 2.

 ![Concentration File](../../img/Lipidomics/Concentration_table.png) <center>**Figure 2.** Concentration file</center>